 The number of times the SAO parameters corresponding to a coding treeblock are repeated for subsequent coding treeblocks in the same row is represented by saoRun[ cIdx ][ rx ][ ry ].
 The array index cIdx specifies the colour component; cIdx is equal to 0 for luma, equal to 1 for Cb, and equal to 2 for Cr.
 The array indices rx and ry specify the location ( rx, ry ) of the considered coding treeblock relative to the top-left coding treeblock of the picture.

-sao_run_diff specifies the saoRun of current coding treeblock if the current row is the first row, otherwise specifies the difference between the run of current coding treeblock and the run of the above coding treeblock.
+sao_run specifies the saoRun of current coding treeblock.
 When saoRun is greater than or equal to 0, the syntax elements in sao_offset_vlc() are derived from the corresponding syntax elements of the left coding treeblock.
-When ry is equal to 0, the length of the sao_run_diff syntax element is Ceil( Log2(sao_num_lcu_in_width_minus1 − rx + 2) ) bits.
+The length of the sao_run syntax element is Ceil( Log2(sao_num_lcu_in_width_minus1 − rx + 2) ) bits.

 sao_merge_up_flag equal to 1 specifies that the syntax elements in sao_offset_vlc() are derived from the corresponding syntax elements of the above coding treeblock; equal to 0 specifies that the syntax elements in sao_offset_vlc() are not derived from the corresponding syntax elements of the above coding treeblock.
 When sao_merge_up_flag is not present, sao_merge_up_flag is inferred to be equal to 0.